 It’s trade deadline day!

-We now have hours to go before 3 p.m.
+We about two hours to go before 3 p.m.
 CDT, the rapidly-approaching culmination of all of the hard work that the Houston Astros front office has put together over the past couple of weeks to make this team even better.

 More from House of Houston